Chart Color Schemes

 The labour market in Kew shows considerable strength compared to most other Australian regions

-Kew has an educated workforce with strong professional services representation.
-Its unemployment rate was 2.7% in the past year.
+Kew has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.7% as of September 2025, lower than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment